shaka-project/shaka-packager/docs/source/options/mp4_output_options.rst

     For MP4 with DASH live profile only: Indicates whether to generate 'sidx' box in media segments.
 Note that it is reuqired by spec if segment template contains $Time$ specifier.

+--mp4_initial_sequence_number

+    MP4 only: Sets the initialize sequence number in the mp4 moof->mfhd.
+              Otherwise defaults to -1.